geotools/geotools/docs/user/library/xml/internal/bindings.rst

   * nocde:: A node in the current "parse tree" ( explained below ) at the time the binding is being executed, an instance of Node
   * value: The parsed value as produced by the previous binding in the execution chain.
 This value is null for the first binding in the chain.

-  Complex types by defintion are xml elements which are composed of other xml elements and attributes.
+  Complex types by definition are XML elements which are composed of other XML elements and attributes.
 A complex object could be defined as an object which is composed of other objects.
 Parsing a complex object really just amounts to rounding up objects for child elements, and composing the resulting object accordingly.

   Parsing of complex elements occurs on the trailing edge.
 At which point all child elements and attributes have been parsed and placed in the "parse tree".
 The parse tree is an instance of Node.
 The Node interface contains methods for obtaining parsed values of child elements and attributes.